canlab/petre_scope_of_pain_representation/README.md

 This repository was created to provide access to the numerical data underlying the figures in the Petre, et al. (2022) PLos Biology paper, per PLos Biology's data policy.

+This repository should not be moved, renamed or deleted.